 Water Spray Deterrent

-A spray deterrent is a motion-activated deterrent that sprays a jet of water to surprise the cat away from the garden.
-Not just used to stop cats from pooping in the garden, it is effective for most animals and can be used in more extensive gardens.
+A spray deterrent is a motion-activated deterrent.
+It sprays a jet of water to surprise the cat away from the garden.
+Not just used to stop cats from pooping in the garden, it is effective for most animals.
+And can be used in more extensive gardens.

 The advantages of a water spray cat deterrent are: